 You've probably heard of the health benefits of walking.
 The American Academy of Podiatric Sports Medicine (AAPSM) argues that walking can drastically improve your health and well-being.
 Walking has been shown to reduce stress, increase cardiovascular health, and boost immunity.
 It's no wonder that the "Father of Western Medicine" Hippocrates stated that "walking is the best medicine."

-Whether you're racking up the miles every morning before heading to work, strolling in the evening with your dog, or walking around town with your family, continued and consistent walking habits can do wonders for your life.
+Whether you're lacing up your walking shoes before work, racking up the miles when you're walking all day at work, or strolling in the evening with your dog, continued and consistent walking habits can do wonders for your life.

 Walking shoes tend to have thinner soles and less cushioning than other sports-specific shoes.
 While this may seem like an appropriate trait for lower-impact shoes, your feet still need the same level of arch support, cushion, and shock absorption when walking as when engaging in other activities.
 In fact, walking can cause many of the same injuries as running, including plantar fasciitis, runner's knee, and Achilles tendinitis.

 As with most other footwear, the factory insoles in walking shoes are generic.
 They're made to the lowest common denominator of arch contour so that they'll fit the majority of people who need that type of shoe.